 Work with your doctor to find the causes of your fatigue and develop a plan to maximize your energy.
 These are some strategies to consider:

-Talk with your doctor about treating symptoms—such as overactive bladder, muscle spasms, and depression—that can disturb your sleep.
+Talk with your doctor about treating symptoms that can disturb your sleep.
+Symptoms such as overactive bladder, muscle spasms, and depression can wreak havoc on your ability to get good rest.
 If you’re already exhausted from lack of sleep, ask whether taking sleep medication for a short time might help.

 Work with an occupational or physical therapist.
 Learn energy-saving ways of getting around and doing everyday tasks.
 Use helpful devices and mobility aids—such as a cane, walker, or scooter—if recommended.